 Who I am

 I am a Chartered Counselling Psychologist and have been trained in Cognitive Behaviour Therapy (which tends to focus on problem focused and shorter term work), psychodynamic therapy (which tends to focus on longer-term work) and person centred therapy.
+I also use EMDR, which stands for Eye Movement Desensitisation and Reprocessing.
+It is used to help people recover from upsetting events.
 Whatever the approach, it is important to have a good working therapeutic relationship.

 How counselling can help